• Skip to primary navigation

 • 3 tablespoons sugar

-• 1 cinnamon sticks can replace with 1 teaspoon of ground cinamon
+• 1 1 cinnamon stick (or 1 teaspoon ground cinnamon)

 • 1 vanilla bean split in half, seeds scaped out